yaniv8360/devcards/README.md

 }
 ```

-Push your change and once CI passes — it will be live! 🚀
+Push your change and once CI/CD passes — it will be live!